thelostadventurer/thelostadventurer/README.md

 <summary>about me</summary>

-i will make dis sooo formatted and pretty sumday :-[

-hi im weow!!
-7teen, he/him, adhd, likely dyscalculia! i luv pokemon and worlds and i like 2 draw and swim and play sewh and hav a fun time :D currently medicated for migraines, if "headache" or "eepy" is in my name pls feel free to c+h! actually just feel free to c+h in general i LOVE CUDDLIGN my pixels yearn for ur pixels, u dotn need to ask first and idc about being covered for cuds!!
+helo me weow aka mysterious sword on atabooks! that me :3 7teen, he/him, adhd, likely dyscalculia! i luv pokemon and worlds and i like 2 draw and swim and play sewh and hav a fun time :D currently medicated for migraines, if "headache" or "eepy" is in my name pls feel free to c+h! actually just feel free to c+h in general i LOVE CUDDLIGN my pixels yearn for ur pixels, u dotn need to ask first and idc about being covered for cuds!!

 entomophobia + fictionflicker, doubles are my friends! pls give warning before showing/mentioning bugs